wandexdev/wandexdev/README.md

 ## Hello there <img src="https://github.com/claytonjhamilton/claytonjhamilton/blob/main/images/waving_hand.gif" width="40px">, I'm [Raji Risikat Yewande](https://linktr.ee/wandeXdev).
 Pleasure to meet you.

 I am enthusiastic about LINUX, DevOps and the Cloud Space as a whole.
 I am a software engineer in training and a technical writer.
-I have a keen eye for design and I aim to develop,as well as use my skillset to fix major user dilemma in future.
+I have a keen eye for design and I aim to develop, as well as use my skillset to fix major user dilemma in future.

 * I’m looking to collaborate on DevOps or Software Engineering projects.
-Lets work via rajiyewande@yahoo.com
+Lets work via tiwande04@gmail.com

 ---